Talking about bullying with your child

 Open conversations are healthy, and as a parent or carer you’re in the perfect position to support and guide your child to develop positive relationships and be there for them if they need help.

 Positive relationships and respect

-Our Choose Respect guide gives you tips for nurturing your child’s sense of empathy, developing early social skills, managing conflict, being assertive and talking about friendship.
+Our Choose respect page gives you tips for nurturing your child’s sense of empathy, developing early social skills, managing conflict, being assertive and talking about friendship.

 Talking about bullying

 Stories shape a child’s view of the world, at any age.
 A book, TV show or film can be a spark for a conversation.
 Talk together about what happened in the story, how characters might feel, and what they should do.
 Break down stereotypes: sometimes children’s stories might stick to portraying bullying as only physical violence, so discuss other ways that bullying can happen.

 Talk about what bullying is

 An easy acronym to use is STOP: Several Times On Purpose.
 Bullying happens repeatedly and is intended to hurt or harm.
 Explore types of bullying such as physical, social, emotional, verbal and online bullying, and use these ideas to give names to things your child might have seen or heard about.
 Have a look at our “Facts About Bullying” page to familiarise yourself with types of bullying.

 Show an interest in their friendships at school